Improving Work Engagement

 EN Initiatives of JE1 Activities

-JFE Engineering has about 250 teams and 2,000 employees, including those of group companies worldwide, involved in JE1 Activities.
-The results of these activities are showcased at a company-wide competition held at the end of the fiscal year.
+JFE Engineering has about 270 teams and 2,000 employees, including those of group companies worldwide, involved in JE1 Activities.
+The results of these activities are showcased at a companywide competition held at the end of the fiscal year.
 Activities focused on topics such as quality, efficiency, safety or costs contribute significantly to workplace vitality and corporate performance.

 SH Further Revitalizing J1 Activities

 JFE Shoji has been conducting J1 Activities in production divisions of its group companies in Japan as a means of improving their problem-solving skills in areas such as safety, quality, cost, operations and delivery target.
-The company holds annual competitions in which about 20 teams report their activity results and awards are given to the highest achieving teams.
-The company will continue to promote J1 Activities to improve workplace vitality and improve problem-solving skills.
+The company holds annual competitions in which about 20 teams report their activity results, and awards are given to the best-performing teams in safety, quality, and operations.
+By holding the presentation meeting via Teams, more than 100 people were able to participate.
+The company will continue to promote J1 Activities to improve workplace vitality and enhance problem-solving skills.

 Toward Sound Labor-Management Relations